JvanKatwijk/qt-dab/README.md

 While there are dozens of configuration options, take note of the following ones:

+* Note on configuring DABsticks (i.e. RTLSDR type devices).
+The Windows support library does not seem to be able to handle continuous closing and opening the device, something that normally is done on changing a channel.
+Therefore separate versions of the RTLSDR interface library is made, one special for Windows, and a normal one for Linux.

-For "soapy" software should have been installed, so leave them commented out when not available.
+ * For including "soapy" in the configuration, soapy  software should have been installed, so leave them commented out when not available. iF

 :information_source: Note that "pluto-2" can be compiled in: as the other support programs, when the device is selected, the support program will (try to) read in the functions of the device library.